MAME Debugger¶

 will need to manually create a symbolic link from the linker name

-to either the soname
+libmame_srcdbg_shared.so to either the soname

-was run) or directly to the real
+(if ldconfig was run) or directly to the real

-name to ensure that the build-time linker can find libmame_srcdbg_shared.so
+name to ensure that the build-time linker can find libmame_srcdbg_shared.so.

 Before proceeding with any of these options, it's recommended that you read up